Cash Flow Plan

 • We’re not all lucky enough to love our job.
 We may reach a point where losing the income is preferable to continuing with a job we hate.
 It may be too late to retrain for a completely new career.
 We may need to devote large chunks of our time to caring for an elderly or sick relative.
 Or we may need to provide childcare support to grandchildren.

 Of course none of these scenarios may come to fruition.
-But planning to work to 75 when you’re now 50 (for example), seems financially over-optimistic.
-It’s much more prudent to plan for an early retirement than a late retirement.
-Suppose we over-spend on the assumption that we’ll be working well into our old age.
-Then if we find we can’t work any more, our retirement savings may be inadequate.
+But planning to work to 75 when you’re now 50 (for example) may be an optimistic assumption.
+It can be more cautious to model an earlier retirement rather than a later one.
+If spending is based on assumptions about working into old age, and those assumptions don’t materialise, retirement savings may be affected.

-Even if we wish to work much longer, our cash flow plan should assume that we won’t be able to.
-As we approach our originally planned retirement age, we can then gradually adjust our plan.
-Closer to the time, we can allow for a later retirement, if that’s what we wish.
-At the same time we can gradually increase our discretionary spending.
+Even if someone wishes to work much longer, a cash flow model can instead assume that work may not be possible.
+As we approach our originally planned retirement age, the plan can then be adjusted gradually as circumstances become clearer.
+Closer to the time, the model can incorporate a later retirement if desired, and discretionary spending can be adjusted accordingly.

 Working For Longer